 Puro Vuelo provided transport from my hostel to the takeoff point, and I got a safety briefing during the 15-minute drive.
 My job was easy: I just had to run during takeoff and then sit in my harness while my instructor maneuvered the wing.
 My instructor outfitted me with a helmet and neon green jumpsuit, and we did a couple of practice runs.
 “Don’t worry about anything else besides running,” my instructor told me.

 Well, I failed at my one job.
 As my instructor was handling the wing, I felt him stepping around, and I shuffled with him.
 Within a couple of seconds, my feet were off the ground, and I was kicking air.
 I was dumbfounded: I had no idea we were taking off.

 I’m sure my instructor told me we were about to launch into the air, but I must not have heard him.
 Good thing he was a pro, as I was basically dead weight for takeoff.
 He still managed to guide us smoothly above the city.

 I might have failed at running, but I did a great job of sitting back in my harness and enjoying the views (i.e., doing nothing).
 Soaring above the city was exhilarating yet relaxing.
 I didn’t stop smiling throughout the flight.

 My instructor brought us over the ocean, and I loved the different shades of blue.

 Paragliding is a different experience from skydiving.
 The rush from skydiving is incomparable.
-Dangling from the door of a plane 15,000 feet above ground was probably the single most terrifying moment in my life (“OMG, what is this?
+Dangling from the door of a plane 15,000 feet above ground was probably the single most terrifying moment in my not-so-eventful life (“OMG, what is this?
 Why am I hanging out of the door?
 Why?
 I’m gonna die.
 Why did I pay for this?
 OMG, are we jumping now?
 No, my instructor’s just shifting his weight.
 OMG, wait, he’s leaning outside.
 OMG, we’re falling.
 OMG, OMG, aaaahhh!!!”), but it was also so much fun.